redscientistlabs/RTCV/README.md

 # RTCV - Real-Time Corruptor Vanguard
 Real-Time Corruptor, Vanguard, CorruptCore, NetCore2, RTC Launcher

-Real-Time Corruptor Vanaguard is a Dynamic Corruptor for emulated games.
+Real-Time Corruptor Vanaguard is a Dynamic Corruptor for games.
 It is a set of libraries that can be rigged up to any program that can load the CLR and works by corrupting data in memory to force glitches.
 RTCV currently comes with implementations for [Bizhawk](https://github.com/ircluzar/Bizhawk-Vanguard), [Dolphin](https://github.com/NarryG/dolphin-vanguard/), [PCSX2](https://github.com/NarryG/pcsx2-Vanguard), [melonDS](https://github.com/narryg/melonds-vanguard), and [Windows Processes](https://github.com/narryg/processstub-vanguard).

 Features:
 - Corrupts in real-time